Dormition Cathedral, Volodymyr

 The Dormition Cathedral is a cathedral and architectural monument in Volodymyr, Ukraine.
-It belongs to the Volodymyr-Volynskyi eparchy of the Ukrainian Orthodox Church (Moscow Patriarchate).
+It is state property, but in service of the Volodymyr-Volynskyi eparchy of the Orthodox Church of Ukraine.
 Its oldest parts date back to the 12th century, making it the only building of Kievan Rus' in Volyn Oblast.

 History

 The church was built during the reign of the Volyn prince Mstislav II Izyaslavych in 1160.
 The walls of the church are divided by arches on half columns and had frescoes.
 It was rebuilt in the 18th century.
 The general appearance is static and monumental, despite the controversial reconstruction carried out in 1896–1900 by architects Adrian Prakhov and Grigory Kotov.

 In 1156, the great-grandson of Vladimir II Monomakh, Mstislav II Izyaslavych, who was a regional prince in Volodymyr, and later the Grand Prince of Kiev, built a new church in honor of the Dormition of the Blessed Virgin Mary.
 The consecration of the church was done after its painting in 1160.
 After the consecration, the church became a cathedral, continuing the history of the first episcopal see of the Volyn Diocese, founded on these lands in 992.
 In honor of the 1000th anniversary of the Volyn Diocese, a commemorative cross was erected near the cathedral in 1992.
 The cathedral was the burial place of princes, boyars and bishops.
 Under the church there are 6 grand princely, 2 episcopal and many noble persons' tombs.
 Prince Mstislav II, the builder of the church, is also buried here.
 It was ravaged by the hordes of Batu Khan and restored again.
 In the first half of the 15th century, it was looted, and rebuilt again at the end of the century through the efforts of Bishop Vasian of Volodymyr.

 In 1596, when the Bishop of Volodymyr Hypatius Pociej accepted the Union of Brest, the church became a uniate church.
 During the fire of 1683, which devastated the entire city, the cathedral suffered greatly and was restored only in 1753.
 In 1772, the cathedral fell into disrepair, and it was used as a warehouse.
 By 1829, it had become a complete ruin—the vaults and dome had collapsed.
 The cathedral owes its revival to the efforts of the St. Volodymyr Brotherhood, opened in December 1887 in Volodymyr, which set itself religious, educational and church-planning tasks.
 In 1896, a project for the "restoration" of the church by architect Grigory Kotov was adopted.
 In 1896–1900, the cathedral was rebuilt in the pseudo-Byzantine style.
 The consecration of the renovated church has become a local holiday.